jupyter-book/jupyter-book/docs/content/math.md

 ## In-line math

-To insert in-line math use the `$` symbol within a markdown cell.
+To insert in-line math use the `$` symbol within a Markdown cell.
 For example, the text `$this_{is}^{inline}$` will produce: $this_{is}^{inline}$.

 +++